-- Whether it works with MLB.tv streams: This might sound obvious, but many VPNs aren’t able to unblock restrictions on MLB.tv.
+- Whether it works with MLB.tv streams: This might sound obvious, but many VPNs aren’t able to bypass MLB blackout rules.
 So, we tested lots of options before choosing our top five, all of which consistently gave us access to games.

 - Speed: Buffering is the last thing you want to deal with when watching baseball.
 Therefore, we chose VPNs that provide fast and reliable speeds for lag-free streaming to make sure you don’t miss a moment of that important match.

 - Whether it has any relevant additional features: When choosing a VPN, it’s always worth considering extra features.
 We’ve called out a variety of extras in our list, including SmartDNS, GPS spoofing, and the Chameleon protocol.